Jane Ashby, Ed.M., Ph.D.

 Jane Nathan, Ph.D.

 Jane Nathan is a Licensed Clinical Psychologist Doctorate and a Licensed School Psychologist.
-In addition to directing research at the Stern Center for more than ten years, she has a private practice that specializes in a wide array of psychological services for children and families.
-Dr. Nathan also holds a clinical Assistant Professor appointment through Family Medicine at the University of Vermont College of Medicine where she teaches and serves as mentor and career advisor to first year medical students.
-She has also taught courses at University of Vermont, Middlebury College, and Trinity College.
+In addition to directing research at the Stern Center for more than 15 years, she runs a private practice that specializes in a wide array of psychological services for children and families.
+Dr. Nathan holds a Clinical Assistant Professor appointment in Family Medicine at the University of Vermont’s Larner College of Medicine, where she does research and works with medical students and resident physicians.
+In 2018 she completed a rigorous certification program through the Benson-Henry Institute (Mass General Hospital/Harvard Medical School) to provide their Stress Management and Resiliency Training (SMART) to health care professionals and community members.
+Jane has taught courses at the University of Vermont, Middlebury College, and Trinity College.

 Janna Osman, M.Ed.

 Janna Osman comes to the Stern Center having spent 8 years as the Learning Disabilities Consultant at the Vermont Department of Education.
 She spent 12 years as a special education practitioner and a practicum coordinator at St. Michael’s College.
 Her collaboration with the Stern Center, in her role with the DOE, led to the development of The VT Lab School, and a Tier 3 assessment and instruction design for students with learning disabilities.
 Her position at the Stern Center enables her to design and provide outreach professional learning opportunities for educators and families, to enhance the lives of all learners, on both a state and national level.

 Marcia Perry, B.S.